-LifeTein offers synthetic peptides with amino acids enriched in 13C, and/or 15N.
-They are similar to their native peptides in terms of chemical, physical properties and biological activities.
-These peptides are used to study protein interactions, and post translation modifications such as ubiquitination and phosphorylation.
+LifeTein offers stable isotope labeled peptides with amino acids enriched in 13C, and 15N.
+These 13C/15N peptides are similar to their native peptides in terms of chemical, physical properties, and biological activities.
+These peptides are used to study protein interactions and post-translation modifications such as ubiquitination and phosphorylation.

 N-methyl α-amino acids are important building elements of many naturally occurring antibiotics.
 N-methyl amino acids are known to increase pharmacokinetically useful parameters such as membrane permeability, proteolytic stability, and conformational rigidity.
 Most peptides can be hydrolyzed easily by digestive enzymes, or are poorly absorbed through the intestine, resulting in poor oral availability.
 The substitution of N-methyl amino acids can increase peptidase stability and enhance intestinal permeability.